pgRouting/pgrouting/doc/src/pgRouting-installation.rst

 Configuring
 -------------------------

-PgRouting uses the `cmake` system to do the configuration.
+pgRouting uses the `cmake` system to do the configuration.

 The build directory is different from the source directory

-Ccreate the build directory
+Create the build directory

 .. code-block:: bash